WE SEE FOOD DIFFERENTLY

 “When I prepare a meal, I want the food to speak for itself.
 I have a pretty conventional way of thinking about a dish, and I don’t want to be so fancy that the true flavors of each ingredient can’t shine through.
 At Bonterra, we are firm believers in the great farms around us and try to use whatever is fresh and local in our dishes.
 We love our partnership with local farmers.” – Blake Hartwick, Executive Chef of Bonterra

 Welcome Back to Bonterra!
-As of 5pm on Friday, May 22, our dining room, Wine Bar and patio are all OPEN!
+Our dining room, Wine Bar and patio are all OPEN!

 We are so happy to have you back in our dining room again.